 - Client-side rendering.

-Although Google classifies optimization in above order, our WordPress optimization guidelines are slightly different.
+Although Google classifies optimization in the above order, our WordPress optimization guidelines are slightly different.

-While our team has been working on various platforms optimizing LCP, nothing comes as easy as doing optimization in WordPress CMS.
+While our team has been working on various platforms optimizing LCP, nothing comes as easy as optimizing WordPress CMS.

 Here are the best ways to improve LCP of your WordPress sites.

 1. Reduce Server Response Times (TTFB)

 TTFB measures how fast your server is sending the first byte of data to the end-user.

 Lower the response time, faster is your webpages.

 It would be best if you chose the Fastest WordPress Hosting to deliver fast loading pages.
 If your site is slow and your hosting provider still says “everything is fine,” they're probably overselling, and you need to pick a fast host.

 I use and recommend the following hosts that work just out of the box.